uniFabiB/allianceHelp/README.md

     - `module load ddt-cpu`
     - `ddt program`
       - can also run just `ddt` and then use the gui
-- Resources for this can be found on the [sharcnet wiki online seminar page](https://helpwiki.sharcnet.ca/wiki/Online_Seminars)

 ## SSH
 - general syntax `ssh -Y username@graham.alliancecan.ca`